Opers and nonabelian Hodge: numerical studies

 \subsection{Summary and interpretation of results}

 The main experiments we report in this paper involve computing and comparing Stokes data for $13$ one-parameter families of connections.
 The results are summarized in Figures \ref{fig:A1A2operth0.0}-\ref{fig:A2A2operth0.1} for opers, and Figures \ref{fig:A1A2th0.0}-\ref{fig:A2A2th0.1} for the Hitchin section.
-For one of these families we also compute Hitchin's \hk metric on the Hitchin section, for which the results are summarized in Figure \ref{fig:paperfighkmetric}.
+For one of these families we also compute the restriction of the \hk metric to the Hitchin section, for which the results are summarized in Figure \ref{fig:paperfighkmetric}.
 In general we believe that the results support the twistor Riemann-Hilbert conjecture.
 Of course, this does not mean that we find exact agreement between the direct method and the integral equation method; rather, it means that we believe that the difference we do find can be accounted for by numerical error.

 Each one-parameter family of connections which we study involves a positive real-valued parameter ($\abs{\hbar}^{-1}$ for opers, $R$ for the Hitchin section) with the property that the expected numerical error in the direct method grows rapidly with $R$ or $\abs{\hbar}^{-1}$.
 It must therefore be expected that the difference between the results from the two methods may exhibit the same type of growth, even if the twistor Riemann-Hilbert conjecture holds, and this is indeed what we find: in general the difference is small for small values of the parameter, and grows as the parameter is increased.